 Rectal prolapse occurs most often in children under age 6.
 Health problems that may lead to prolapse include:

 - Long-term diarrhea

 In adults, it is usually found with constipation, or with a muscle or nerve problem in the pelvic or genital area.

 The main symptom is a reddish-colored mass that sticks out from the opening of the anus, especially after a bowel movement.
 This reddish mass is actually the inner lining of the rectum.
 It may bleed slightly and can be uncomfortable and painful.

 Exams and Tests

-Call your health care provider if a rectal prolapse occurs.
+Call your provider if a rectal prolapse occurs.

 In some cases, the prolapse can be treated at home.
+Follow your provider's instructions on how to do this.
 The rectum must be pushed back inside manually.
 A soft, warm, wet cloth is used to apply gentle pressure to the mass to push it back through the anal opening.
 The person should lie on one side in a knee-chest position before applying pressure.
 This position allows gravity to help put the rectum back into position.

 In adults, the only cure for rectal prolapse is a procedure that repairs the weakened anal sphincter and pelvic muscles.

 When rectal prolapse is not treated, constipation and loss of bowel control may develop.